TeamHeka/anemia_diag_with_llm/README.md

+# Prompting Large Language Models for Supporting the Differential Diagnosis of Anemia
 Clinical diagnosis is theoretically reached by clinicians by following a sequence of steps, such as laboratory exams, observations, or imaging.
 Diagnosis guidelines are documents authored by expert organizations that guide clinicians through these sequences of steps to reach a correct diagnosis.
 These guidelines are of various quality but have the advantage of following medical reasoning and representing pieces of medical knowledge.
 However, they have two main drawbacks: they are designed to cover the majority of the population, which means they often fail to address patients with uncommon conditions; their update is a long and